xiix0/scam/README.md

-The smallest worm will turn being trodden on.
+Seeing that death, a necessary end,
+Will come when it will come.
-		-- William Shakespeare, "Henry VI"
+		-- William Shakespeare, "Julius Caesar"